 Assuming these child-level metrics continue to be supported by such additional data, it would be interesting for future investigations to expand the analysis of Linguistic Proportion and Canonical Proportion to recover differences and similarities in language development between low-risk children and children with disorders other than Angelman syndrome.
-That is, it is at present unclear whether relatively lower Canonical Proportions will also be found in other populations, or whether this is more specific to Angelman syndrome.
+That is, it is at present unclear whether relatively lower Canonical Proportions are also be found in other populations, or whether this is more specific to Angelman syndrome.
 For instance, some previous work has found differences in babbling even when comparing late talkers with toddlers with no specific diagnosis (Fasolo, Majorano, & D’Odorico, 2008).
 We thus encourage further research inspecting Canonical Proportion in other populations, as well as methodological work that attempts to generate metrics that are similarly easy to gather at scale.

-It is also important to note that work on children with non-normative development poses in itself some challenges.
+We also acknowledge that work on children with non-normative development poses in itself some challenges.
 Our data contained a lower number of vocalizations for children diagnosed with Angelman syndrome, even though we selected much younger low-risk control children as the comparison group.
 However, this limitation could be easily overcome in the future: We were limited here because we wanted to use the exact same segments that laboratory annotators had inspected.
-Now that this method has been validated, researchers can extract all segments that LENATM identifies as being the key child, thus maximally using available data to get more reliable estimates, as suggested by one of our exploratory analyses.
+Now that this method has been validated, researchers can extract all segments that LENA® identifies as being the key child, thus maximally using available data to get more reliable estimates, as suggested by one of our exploratory analyses.
+This approach may be particularly useful in the case of data from children with a diagnosis, whose data may be under-represented in LENA® research, compared to data from normative children.
+We also hope future work makes use of the scalability of the method by employing larger sample sizes than those used in the present study, where data were drawn from only 10 children in each group.

 Another open question we hope future work looks into is the assessment of within-participant changes.
 Our dataset only contained one daylong recording per child (with one exception), so other datasets in which a greater number of recordings are collected longitudinally can bring novel insights.
 Is the age-related decline we observed among children in the Angelman syndrome group truly a developmental decline that happens by necessity in this population, or might it reflect partially other aspects of children’s experience and behavior?
 Additionally, longitudinal work within the same infant may be needed to track the “natural history” of vocalizations to better contextualize how these metrics should be interpreted.
-It is also an open question how large must effects be, at the individual level, in order to be detected with this method.
+It is also an open question how large effects must be, at the individual level, in order to be detected with this method.
 For example, there is interest in using naturalistic recordings as outcome measures for clinical (behavioral or pharmacological) trials.
-The fact that agreement across annotators is high even in the data coming from children diagnosed with Angelman syndrome is encouraging, but it would be important to establish whether absolute levels of Canonical Proportion, and/or rates of change over longer time spans, may be good candidates for tracking the effects of any treatment.
+The fact that agreement across annotators is high even in the data coming from children diagnosed with Angelman syndrome is encouraging, but it would be important to establish whether absolute levels of Canonical Proportion, and/or rates of change over longer time spans, may be good candidates for tracking the effects of a given treatment.